Local Docker Setup

 antidotedb:latest

-: the most recent stable official release (recommended).antidotedb:alpine
+: the most recent stable official release (recommended).

-: the most recent lightweight alpine release (stable).antidotedb:<release>
+: the most recent lightweight alpine release (stable).

-: Docker image for a specific version of AntidoteDBantidotedb:<release>-alpine
+: Docker image for a specific version of AntidoteDB

 : This variant, available for each official release, is recommended when final image size being as small as possible is desired.
-The main caveat to note is that it use musl libc instead of glibc and friends, so certain software might run into issues depending on the depth of their libs requirements.
+The main caveat to note is that it use instead of , so certain software might run into issues depending on the depth of their libs requirements.
 However, most software does not have an issue with this, so this variant is usually a very safe choice.
-See this Hacker News comment thread for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.
+See for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

 Supported tags and respective Dockefile